asjchen/insecure_bank_demo/README.md

 (The password can be any string.)
 This allows us to see all of the users' salts and password hashes, which are SHA-1 for this purpose.
-We then use John the Ripper to expose any weak passwords.
+We then use John the Ripper (JTR) to expose any weak passwords.
+Despite each account having its own salt, JTR can crack salted SHA-1 hashes in a single file.
+To do so, create a blank password file, and format each username/salt/hash combination on each line (without the brackets):

+[username]:$dynamic_24$[hash]$[salt]

+For example:

+admin:$dynamic_24$d97e0269f76f350d85c09244cffd41439fe90a99$*Utf&+s5

+Then, run JTR to recover some of the passwords:

+./john --incremental [password file]
+./john --show [password file]

+Here, we use the MacOS version of John 1.7.9-jumbo-7.

 Disclaimer